Casey Crawford

-Casey Crawford (born Weymouth, Massachusetts, October 30, 1987) is a former American professional basketball player.
+Casey Crawford (born October 30, 1987) is an American former professional basketball player.
 He signed to the Canadian team Edmonton Energy in May 2011.

 He has played in the FIBA and IBL leagues.
 He attended Blue Valley North High School 2002–2006, and played collegiately at Wake Forest University (2006–2008) and the University of Colorado, where he studied political science (2008–2010).

 His father Steve Crawford was a Major League Baseball pitcher.

 After leaving professional basketball, Crawford entered law school at the University of Missouri–Kansas City School of Law, graduating in 2015.
 Crawford began his law practice with a local Kansas City law firm, Wallace, Saunders, Austin, Brown & Enochs, Chtd.
 After a stint with Wallace, Saunders, in 2018, Crawford began working for Chinnery, Evans & Nail, P.C., in Lee's Summit, Missouri, as a transactional and litigation attorney.

-High school
+Early life

 Crawford attended Blue Valley North High School in Overland Park, Kansas from 2002 to 2006, becoming the school's all-time leader in points, rebounds and blocks.
 He averaged over 29 points, 10.5 rebounds and 4.5 blocks in his senior season for the Mustangs.
 He was named the Gatorade Player of the Year in 2006 for the State of Kansas.

-College
+College career

 Crawford signed with Wake Forest University after high school and, after an unsuccessful freshman campaign, he transferred to the University of Colorado under Jeff Bzdelik.
 In line with NCAA Division I ruling, Crawford sat out the 2007–08 season.
 For his redshirt-sophomore season he tied a record for most points scored by a transfer in their first game with 14 points against Arkansas Pine Bluff.
 After up and down playing time, Casey averaged 5.5 points and 1.7 rebounds per game.
 He was fifth on the team in three-pointers made.
 His 2009–10 season resulted in similar up and down playing time, ending in averages of 4.6 points and 2.0 rebounds.
 He shot 45% from the three-point line and had career highs in points (20 points, vs. Nebraska 3/2/2011; and 5 rebounds vs. Colorado Christian).
 After his junior season, he decided to turn professional and left after graduation.